cibilex/new-tutorials/ing/gerunds_infinitives.md

 * see,hear,listen
     - from zero to end of the process ` He saw me play soccer.`
-    - from middle of the process `he saw me playing soccer.`
+    - from middle of the process `he saw me playing soccer.` Other examples:
-- seem,appear + to lu yapılar gelir. (to be getting,to be verb3,to be)
-Other examples:
    - `They suggested me to rent a car.`
    - `It is nice to see you here.`